What about prepaid virtual cards?

 The first virtual credit cards to be widely used in Australia were for business and corporate use.
 These accounts give businesses a way to manage finances without issuing lots of traditional credit cards to employees.

-Some business virtual cards also let you generate virtual card and account details for payments, either for single-use or ongoing spending that could be restricted to certain types of transactions.
+Some business virtual cards (including expense management cards) also let you generate virtual card and account details for payments, either for single-use or ongoing spending that could be restricted to certain types of transactions.
 These features mean virtual cards can give you more flexibility and a greater level of financial transparency compared to traditional business and corporate credit cards.

 Here's a look at some of the business virtual credit card accounts available in Australia right now.